ammar-a/gpa-calculator/README.md

 # tGPA

-For the three main universities in Toronto.

 [Demo](https://tgpa.herokuapp.com/)

+For the three biggest universities in Toronto.
+Helps students set goals, and track their progress.